- Claiming a TPD Payout Through a Superannuation Fund

 2. Critical Illness Claims (Trauma Insurance)

-How Expert TPD Lawyers Help You Succeed
+How Expert TPD Payout Lawyers Can Help Make a TPD Claim

-Splatt Lawyer’s team of insurance litigation experts regularly negotiate with all the major insurance companies and understand their expectations and the techniques they use to minimise their liability.
+Splatt Lawyer’s team of insurance litigation experts regularly negotiates with all the major insurance companies and understands their expectations and the techniques they use to minimise their liability.
 Hence, they know how to prepare and lodge a solid case, likely approved in a reasonable timeframe.
+Our new clients love our free, comprehensive claim investigation, which will:

-- Find your TPD insurance policies
+- Find your TPD policies

 - Carefully review the terms and conditions